anet-be/mlua/proposal.md

 ## Proposal

-In the proposed solution, this would become:
+In the proposed solution, the code above becomes:

 ```lua
 for index, oaktree in pairs(ydb.node('^oaks')) do